Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     4. Sets the maximum number of active blocks (e.g. Slurm jobs) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 1 here for demonstration purposes, but it can be increased to have multiple Slurm jobpacks running simultaneously.

+    **Practical Deployment**

+    For debugging purposes or when running only a small numbers of jobs, it is simple enough to run the Parsl process from an interactive Jupyter Notebook or IPython kernel on the remote machine.
+However, for practical deployment and to ensure jobs are continually submitted to the queue even when the SSH session is terminated, you can run the Parsl orchestration process on a login node and maintain its state via a program like `tmux`.
+For example, running `tmux new -s launcher` will create a new `tmux` session named `launcher`.
+To exit the `tmux` session while still preserving any running tasks on the login node, press `ctrl+b` followed by `d`.
+To re-enter the tmux session, run `tmux attach -t launcher`.
+Additional `tmux` commands can be found on the [tmux cheatsheet](https://tmuxcheatsheet.com/).

     **Multiple Executors**

     Parsl supports tying specific executors to a given `PythonApp`, as discussed in the [Multi-Executor section](https://parsl.readthedocs.io/en/stable/userguide/execution.html#multi-executor) of the Parsl documentation.